topdna/s5cmd/README.md

 - List buckets and objects
 - Upload, download or delete objects
 - Move, copy or rename objects
+- **Advanced client-side copy** for S3-to-S3 transfers with bandwidth control and cross-service support
 - Set Server Side Encryption using AWS Key Management Service (KMS)
 - Set Access Control List (ACL) for objects/files on the upload, copy, move.
 - Print object contents to stdout